 I feel sick.
 My boyfriend gets a bucket and puts it at the side of the bed.
 I hate being sick; it makes my head worse.
 Can a head explode from the pressure?
 I'm so tired and in so much pain that I don't make sense anymore.
 I throw up.
 Tears run down my face as my head hangs into the bucket.
 My boyfriend rubs my back.

 The cycle continues for the rest of the day, sometimes into the next day.
 The morning migraine happens every month a few days before my period.
 It’s venomous and often appears during and after my period, too.
 Sometimes it doesn’t bother leaving at all.
 Migraine is cruel.
 It invades my head and takes over my life.

 Coming out of the dark

-Even though both types of migraines are a part of my life they aren't always there.
-The day after the migraine has gone, after the fuzz has cleared and I can see without having to hide in darkness I feel motivated.
-I feel ready to tackle the day and make the most of it, because I never know when the next migraine will strike.
+Even though both types of migraines are a part of my life, they aren't always there.
+The day after the migraine has gone, after the fuzz has cleared and I can see without hiding in the darkness, I feel motivated.
+I feel ready to tackle the day and make the most of it because I never know when the next migraine will strike.

-I make sure I don’t overdo it, but I get some work done and I enjoy the moments of clarity.
-I just love the days after an attack.
-When I am overcome with a migraine, I always try to remember these days and remind myself that I will get through it to a day where it won’t be there.
+I make sure I don’t overdo it, but I get some work done, and I enjoy the moments of clarity.
+I love the days after an attack.
+When I am overcome with a migraine, I always try to remember these days and remind myself that I will get through it to a day when it won’t be there.
 And I savour that.